OntoLogX: Ontology-Guided Knowledge Graph Extraction from Cybersecurity Logs with Large Language Models: Experiments

 \subsubsection{Results}

-The results of the knowledge graph generation experiments are summarized in \Cref{tab:ait-results} and illustrated in \Cref{fig:scores}.
+The results of the \gls{kg} generation experiments are summarized in \Cref{fig:scores} and reported in detail in \Cref{tab:ait-results} (in the Appendix).
 Overall, OntoLogX proves effective in producing ontology-compliant \glspl{kg}, though the impact of individual components varies significantly across models and configurations.

-A first observation is that SHACL violation ratios are consistently low across all setups (\Cref{fig:shacl-violation-ratio}), confirming the effectiveness of the correction phase in enforcing structural validity.
-More complete configurations achieve an order of magnitude fewer violations compared to minimal baselines, highlighting the benefit of layering constraints.